How to Study for the SAT: How I Gained 250+ Points January 5, 2022

 I will note that I had already completed both Algebra II and Trigonometry before studying for the SAT.
 It will probably be harder to understand all content that could be on the SAT if you have not taken those classes. ↩︎

-Take them on paper if you can, since it is more similar to the actual SAT.
+Take them on paper if you can.
+It is more similar to the actual SAT.
 Khan Academy provides free PDFs to print.
 When taking the test, you can’t search for a word or easily reference the text like you can online, but you can write on equations when doing math problems. ↩︎